PA055/dotfiles/.config/yazi/plugins/augment-command.yazi/README.md

   [smart-tab-switch-video]

+### Quit (`quit`)

+- You should use Yazi's default `quit` command instead of this augmented command if you don't want to have a prompt when quitting Yazi with multiple tabs open.
+  This command has a visual side effect of showing a confirmation prompt for a split second before closing Yazi when quitting Yazi with only 1 tab open, which can be annoying.
+  This confirmation prompt is due to the plugin still running for a bit after the `quit` command is emitted, causing Yazi to prompt you for confirmation as there are tasks still running.
+  However, once the plugin has stopped running, which is a split second after the `quit` command is emitted, Yazi will exit.
+  You can observe this visual effect in the video demonstration below.
+- When `confirm_on_quit` is set to `true`, the plugin will prompt you for confirmation when there is more than 1 tab open.
+Otherwise, it will immediately quit Yazi, just like the default `quit` command.
+- `--confirm` flag to get the plugin to prompt you for confirmation when quitting with multiple tabs open.
+  This flag will cause the `quit` command to prompt you for confirmation when quitting with multiple tabs open even when `confirm_on_quit` is set to `false`.
+  This allows you to set a specific key to use this behaviour with the `quit` command instead of using it for every `quit` command.

+  Video:

+  [quit-with-confirmation-video]

 ### Arrow (`arrow`)

+- When `smooth_scrolling` is set to `true`, the arrow command will smoothly scroll through the file list.

+  Video:

+  [smooth-arrow-video]

 - When `wraparound_file_navigation` is set to `true`, the arrow command will wrap around from the bottom to the top or